Ways to give

 The generous bequest of the St Stithians Founders, Albert Charles Collins and William Mountstephens, provided a legacy that endures to this day.
 Through a simple bequest in your will, you too can leave a legacy that will continue for generations to come.
 It is best to consult with your financial adviser and/or attorney for advice, if you plan to make a bequest or charitable gift to the Foundation in your will.

-Tax advantages of making a 'gift' to the Foundation
+Tax advantages of making a 'gift' to the Endowment Fund

 Section 18A of the Income Tax Act provides for the tax deductibility of donations made to approved public benefit organisations.
 A taxpayer making a bona fide donation is entitled to a deduction from his taxable income if the donation: